George S. Stuart: "Historical Figures"

-Each historical figure begins with a jointed iron wire skeleton in quarter scale that is designed to move like the treasured marionette from Stuart's childhood.
-The head is modeled separately, beginning with a skull structure built up with clay then molded in plastic.
-The facial features are defined using a jeweler's loup and fine instruments.
-Blown glass eyes are then inserted from the inside.
-The body is then built up with papier maché, cotton fiber, and styrofoam enclosed with wool felt skin.
-After he chooses an appropriate pose, the figure is then finished with a custom plastique that Stuart developed himself after years of experimentation to achieve the look of life-like skin.
+Each of his historical figures began with a jointed iron wire skeleton in quarter scale that is designed to move like the treasured marionette from Stuart's childhood.
+The head was modeled separately, beginning with a skull structure built up with clay then molded in plastic.
+The facial features were defined using a jeweler's loup and fine instruments.
+Blown glass eyes were then inserted from the inside.
+The body was then built up with papier maché, cotton fiber, and styrofoam enclosed with wool felt skin.
+After he chose an appropriate pose, the figure was then finished with a custom plastique that Stuart developed himself after years of experimentation to achieve the look of life-like skin.

-He has created more than 400 "Historical Figures" in groups to complement his performances.
-The groups include, American Revolutionary and Civil Wars (Samuel Adams to Abraham Lincoln), English Monarchies (Henry VII to Edward VII), Bourbon Dynasty (Henry IV to Charles X), Czarist Russia (Ivan IV to Joseph Stalin) Manchu Dynasty (Nurhaci to Mao Tse-tung, Renaissance & Reformation (various rulers and clergy), Conquest of the Americas (Columbus to John Fremont), Really Awful People (including Hitler, Stalin, Mao, Attila the Hun, Vlad the Impaler, Nero, Ivan the Terrible, and the Borgias), Warriors of the Ages, Germanic Myth & Legend (northern pantheon) and his earliest works.
+He created more than 400 "Historical Figures" in groups to complement his performances.
+The groups include, American Revolutionary and Civil Wars (Samuel Adams to Abraham Lincoln), English Monarchies (Henry VII to Edward VII), Bourbon Dynasty (Henry IV to Charles X), Czarist Russia and the Soviet Union (Ivan IV to Joseph Stalin), Manchu Dynasty (Nurhaci to Mao Tse-tung), Renaissance & Reformation (various rulers and clergy), Conquest of the Americas (Columbus to John Fremont), Really Awful People (including Hitler, Stalin, Mao, Attila the Hun, Vlad the Impaler, Nero, Ivan the Terrible, and the Borgias), Warriors of the Ages, Germanic Myth & Legend (northern pantheon), and his earliest works.

 One of his most popular presentations focused on history's "Really Awful People" group.

 "The story begins with a massacre and ends with a slaughter," Stuart observed.
 "In between we have murder, rape, sex violence, intrigue and political chicanery."

 Stuart reported his most popular figurines are those of Lincoln.
 He produced five different versions of Lincoln from his early years to his appearance at the time of the 16th president's assassination.
 His figures from the American Revolutionary and Civil War periods were featured in the exhibit "Revolution and Rebellion: Wars, Words and Figures." at the William J. Clinton Presidential Library in September, 2011.

 Stuart's quest for historical accuracy led him to import specially-scaled chain mail, embroidered silks, and Icelandic sheepskin for life-like hair.
 Stuart fabricated historically accurate metal helmets, armor, weapons, crowns, and accessories.